 6. Keep your baby close at night.

 You’ll be nursing a lot throughout the night.
 The good news is that bottle fed babies also need to feed every couple hours at night too, but YOU don’t have to get out of bed to nurse your baby.
 Keep your baby in a co-sleeper perfect for breastfeeding right next to your bed.
-(I LOVED my Arms-Reach Co-Sleeper for my first child, and the Rock ‘n Play for my second who refused to sleep flat).
+(I LOVED my Arms-Reach Co-Sleeper for my first child.

 7. See a lactation consultant with an concerns or issues.